adambard/learnxinyminutes-docs/fr-fr/crystal-fr.html.markdown

 1..10                  #=> Range(Int32, Int32)
 Range.new(1, 10).class #=> Range(Int32, Int32)

-# Ils peuvent être inclusif ou exclusif
+# Ils peuvent être inclusifs ou exclusifs
 (3..5).to_a  #=> [3, 4, 5]
 (3...5).to_a #=> [3, 4]